MaastrichtU-IDS/d2s-docs/docs/d2s-workspace.md

 Ideally you should **create a new repository from the template [d2s-transform-template](https://github.com/MaastrichtU-IDS/d2s-transform-template) repository**, and provide this repository URL when asked by `d2s init`.

-In this example I will directly use the default [d2s-transform-template](https://github.com/MaastrichtU-IDS/d2s-transform-template) repository.
+In this example I will directly use the default [d2s-transform-template](https://github.com/MaastrichtU-IDS/d2s-transform-template) repository, feel free to do the same to start.

-> All `d2s` commands are designed to be run from this directory.

 For licensing reason the GraphDB triplestore free edition needs to be [downloaded manually](https://ontotext.com/products/graphdb/ ).
 Download the `.zip` standalone distribution version `9.1.1` before `d2s init`